 - A. Intent: This district is intended to create a vibrant city center with offices, entertainment, retail, businesses, and restaurants serving Berkley residents, daytime businesses, and nighttime entertainment populations.
 All development must be compatible with the vision and in accordance with the goals and objectives set forth in the Master Plan and any other applicable Plan. - B. Site types: Site types are as follows. - 1.
 Small.
 Small site type parcels are single lots from the underlying plat.
 They typically range twenty feet to thirty-five feet in width.
 The typical lot depth is less than one hundred and ten feet.
 The maximum lot area is three thousand square feet.
 Corner lots may be small site type parcels, but double-frontage lots may not. - 2.
 Medium.
 Medium site type parcels contain two or more lots from the underlying plat and can account for half of an existing block.
 For the longer blocks on the west side of Coolidge between Twelve Mile and Catalpa, medium site type parcels may encompass up to a quarter of a block.
-Typically, lot widths range from thirty-five and a half feet to one hundred and ten feet.
+Typically, lot widths range from thirty-five feet to one hundred and twenty-five feet.
 Typically, lot depths range from one hundred to two hundred and thirty feet.
 Lot areas range from three thousand square feet to ten and a half thousand square feet.
 Corner lots may be medium site type parcels, but double-frontage lots may not. - 3.
 Large.
 Large site type parcels contain six or more lots from the underlying plat and may encompass all or half of a block.
 For the longer blocks on the west side of Coolidge between Twelve Mile and Catalpa, large site type parcels may encompass a quarter to half of a block.
 Double-frontage lots are large site type parcels.
-Typically, lot widths range from one hundred and ten feet to two hundred and twenty feet, lot depths from two hundred and twenty feet to three hundred and forty feet, and minimum lot areas are ten and a half thousand square feet.
+Typically, lot widths are over one hundred and twenty-five feet, lot depths are over two hundred and thirty, and minimum lot areas are greater than ten and a half thousand square feet.

-Table 6.05.B - DT site type dimensions
+Table 6.05.B - DT site type dimensions Site type Typical Lot Width Typical Lot Depth Lot Area Small <35 feet < 110 feet < 3,000 square feet Medium 35 - 125 feet 100 - 230 feet 3,000 - 10,500 square feet Large >125 >230 feet >10,500 square feet

-Site type Typical Lot Width Typical Lot Depth Lot Area Small 20 - 35 feet < 110 feet < 3,000 square feet Medium 35.5 - 125 feet 100 - 230 feet 3,000 - 10,500 square feet Large >110 230 - 340 feet >10,500 square feet
+C. Site Layouts: the following site layouts are allowed in the DT district:

-- C. Site Layouts: the following site layouts are allowed in the DT district: - 1.
-Mixed Use or Non-Residential Building (MU / NR).
+1. Mixed Use or Non-Residential Building (MU / NR).
 The MU / NR site layout dimensional requirements for primary and attached accessory structures are as follows: